Model structures and relative Gorenstein flat modules and chain complexes: Preliminaries

 A method to construct left and right approximations from a cotorsion pair $(\mathcal{A,B})$ consists in providing a cogenerating set for $(\mathcal{A,B})$.
 A result known as the Eklof and Trlifaj Theorem asserts that every cotorsion pair (in any Grothendieck category with enough projectives) \emph{cogenerated} by a set is complete (see Hovey's \cite[Corollary 6.8]{Hovey}, for instance).
 This means the existence of a set $\mathcal{S} \subseteq \mathcal{A}$ such that $\mathcal{B} = \mathcal{S}^\perp$.

 Another useful concept for finding approximations is that of a Kaplansky class.
 For instance, any Kaplansky class in a Grothendieck category closed under direct limits and direct products is preenveloping.
-Recall from Ad\'amek and Rosick\'y's \cite{AdamekRosicky} that a full subcategory $\mathcal{A}$ of objects in $\mathcal{G}$ is a \emph{Kaplansky class} if there is a regular cardinal $\kappa$ for which the following condition is satisfied: For any subobject $M \subseteq A$, with $A \in \mathcal{A}$ nonzero and $M$ $\kappa$-generated, there exists a $\kappa$-presentable object $S \neq 0$ such that $M \subseteq S \subseteq A$ and $S, A / S \in \mathcal{A}$.
+Recall from Gillespie's \cite[Definition 5.1]{GillespieDegreewise} that a subcategory $\mathcal{A}$ of objects in $\mathcal{G}$ is a \emph{Kaplansky class} if there is a regular cardinal $\kappa$ for which the following condition is satisfied: For any subobject $M \subseteq A$, with $A \in \mathcal{A}$ nonzero and $M$ $\kappa$-generated, there exists a $\kappa$-presentable object $S \neq 0$ such that $M \subseteq S \subseteq A$ and $S, A / S \in \mathcal{A}$.